DACCS-Climate/marble-node-frontend/README.md

 1. Edit an existing `config.toml` file or create a new one.
 2. Change the value under `[Node-Details]` for `login_home` to the one you want.
 3. Save the file and build the interface again.

+# Development

+This is how the files are arranged in this repo and how to update them in order to develop this website.

+- Files in the `static/` directory will be copied to the build directory without modification.
+- Files in the `templates/site/js` directory will be copied to the build directory without modification.
+- Files in the `templates/site/` directory will be copied to the build directory after being updated by the template engine
+- All other directories in the `templates/` directory will not be copied to the build directory but will be used by the templating engine
+- Files in the `templates/layouts/` directory contains files that should be extended by other template files
+- Files in the `templates/partials/` directory contain files that should be included by other template files